 If your jaw isn’t wide enough to support dental implants, ridge expansion may help.
 It’s commonly performed after a tooth extraction to help recreate the natural contour of the gums and jaw that may have been lost.

 Your specialist will divide the ridge bone, wedging the inner and outer segments apart.
 That helps create a space between the divided sections that can be filled with a bone graft.
 Then, gum tissue is placed over the socket and secured with sutures to complete the process.
 Once you’re all healed up, you’ll be ready to move forward with dental implant placement.

 Dental Implant FAQs

 Are you still wondering whether or not dental implants in DeLand are right for you?
 Making the decision to invest in your smile can be hard, especially with so many factors to consider like cost, restoration lifespan, and weighing all the benefits.
 There’s a reason that this modern solution comes highly recommended by patients and professionals alike, and that’s because dental implants have so many advantages to offer compared to traditional restorations.
 We’ve compiled some common questions we receive from our patients below for your convenience.

 Are dental implants safe?

 At Christopher J. Cowell, DMD, we utilize the latest technology and high-quality materials to ensure that your procedure is safe and precise.
 Dental implants have been researched for decades and boast an impressive 95 percent success rate.
 Not everybody is a good candidate for dental implants, which is why Dr. Cowell conducts a thorough inspection of your oral health beforehand to check for adequate bone density and any possible complications.
-If you have any questions or concerns about whether dental implants are right for you, don’t hesitate to contact us!

 Do dental implants last longer than traditional restorations?